syncfusion/blazor-docs/src/maps/maps/layers.md

 # Layers

-The Maps component is maintained through [`layers`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Maps.MapsLayer.html), and it can accommodate one or more layers.
+The Maps component is rendered through [`MapsLayers`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayers.html) class and any number of layers can be added to the Maps.

+## Multilayer

+The Multilayer support allows loading multiple shape files and map providers in a single container, enabling Maps to display more information.
+The shape layer or map providers are the main layers of the Maps.
+Multiple layers can be added as sublayer over the main layers using the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.Type.html) property in the [`MapsLayer`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html) class.

 ## Sublayer

-Sublayer in the maps component allows to load multiple shape files in a single map view.
-For example, add a sublayer over a main shape layer to view geographic features such as rivers, valleys, and cities in a map of a country.
+Sublayer is a type of shape layer.
+It allows loading multiple shape files in a single map view.
+For example, a sublayer can be added over the main layer to view geographic features such as rivers, valleys and cities in a map of a country.
+Similar to the main layer, elements in the Maps such as markers, bubbles, color mapping and legends can be added to the sub-layer.

-In this example, the United States map shape is used as shape data by utilizing the `USA.json` file, and the `texas.json` and `california.json` files are used as sub layers in the United States map.
+In this example, the United States map shape is used as shape data by utilizing the **usa.json** file, and the **texas.json** and **california.json** files are used as sub-layers in the United States map.

 ```csharp
 @using Syncfusion.Blazor.Maps